Radian per second: Coherent units

 A use of the unit radian per second is in calculation of the power transmitted by a shaft.
-In the International System of Quantities (SI) and the International System of Units, widely used in physics and engineering, the power p is equal to the rotational speed ω multiplied by the torque τ applied to the shaft: p = ω ⋅ τ.
-When coherent units are used for these quantities, which are respectively the watt, the radian per second, and the newton-metre, and thus W = rad/s × N·m, no numerical factor needed when performing the numerical calculation.
+In the International System of Quantities (SI) and the International System of Units, widely used in physics and engineering, the power p is equal to the angular speed ω multiplied by the torque τ applied to the shaft: p = ω ⋅ τ.
+When coherent units are used for these quantities, which are respectively the watt, the radian per second, and the newton-metre, and thus W = rad/s × N·m, no numerical factor is needed when performing the numerical calculation.
 When the units are not coherent (e.g. horsepower, turn/min, and pound-foot), an additional factor will generally be necessary.